Mercury Spills at Home - What do Do?

 Mercury is a natural heavy metal that is toxic to people and wildlife.
 It is found in fluorescent light bulbs, thermometers, thermostats, and a range of other products.
 It is extremely hazardous to touch or eat or to breathe mercury vapors.
 It is more dangerous for children and pregnant women.

-Picture of a digital thermometer
+Photo of a broken mercury thermometer

 If you have a mercury spill at home from a broken thermometer or fluorescent light bulb, call 9-1-1 right away.
 Keep children and pets far away.
 Don't track it around the house or try to clean it up yourself.
 A Hazardous Materials response team can usually help you restore your home to safety if you contain the spill to a small area.
-For accidental spills, there is no charge to homeowners for the "HazMat" team response, but if you have to call in a specialized clean-up company, that can be expensive.
+For accidental spills, there is no charge to homeowners for the Hazmat team response, but if you have to call in a specialized clean-up company, that can be expensive.

 Follow these steps to keep a bad situation from getting worse.